dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 person exhibiting perfect ethical behavior would then find themselves centered at the origin of these axes, although I'm not sure that a notion of perfect ethical behavior actually exists.
-Optimal ethical behavior, in the Aristotelean sense, really depends on your intent and your objective in life.
+Optimal ethical behavior, in the Aristotelian sense, really depends on your intent and your objective in life.
 If there is an optimum, it should be found in a region of space close to the origin.